jsdelivrbot/CodeSearch/README.md

  their constituent parts in the case that the variable name was written in camel case.
-It is worth nothing that this approach does leave in the python key words like "for", "in", and "while", but as I am not using the total count of the tokens to normalize the term-frequency statistic, it does not effect the scoring calculation.
+It is worth nothing that this approach does leave in the python key words like "for", "in", and "while", but as I am not using the total count of the tokens to normalize the term-frequency statistic, it only marginally affects the scoring calculation.

 ## Demo
 Putting the pieces together, I built an web interface in Flask which allows the user to search through